kevinyamauchi/EmbedSeg/README.md

 ### Inference on unseen data

-Use the **[03-predict.ipynb](https://github.com/juglab/EmbedSeg/blob/v0.1-basel-dataset/examples/2d/basel-2020/03-predict.ipynb)** notebook, have a look at the last four code cells especially!
+Use the **[03-predict.ipynb](https://github.com/juglab/EmbedSeg/blob/v0.1-basel-dataset/examples/2d/basel-2020/03-predict.ipynb)** notebook, have a look at the last four code cells especially.
 To predict on a directory containing images, one could use *pseudo code* such as the following:

 ```python3